Woman looking at computer, stressed out, biting a pencil.

 7 ways to reduce the stress of writing grants

 Grant writing can be stressful!
-Between the looming deadlines, the neurotic details some funders want, and the constant fear of not having enough funds to pay your staff, grant writing can stress out even the calmest people in the office.
+Between the looming deadlines, the neurotic details some funders want, and the constant fear of not having enough funding, grant writing can stress out even the calmest people in the office.

-While there’s no way to get rid of all the stress that comes with grant writing, there are some strategies you can use to reduce some of the stress.
-The strategies below are the same ones we use to manage multiple clients’ grant efforts simultaneously.
-These strategies have helped us meet all deadlines and secure over $3M in funding since 2017…all while keeping stress at a minimum.
+You can’t get rid of all the stress that comes with grant writing, but there are strategies to reduce some of the stress.
+The tips below are the same ones we use to manage multiple clients’ grant efforts simultaneously.
+These strategies have helped us meet all deadlines and secure over $25M in funding since 2017…all while keeping stress at a minimum.

 Here are 7 strategies you can use to reduce the stress of grant writing: